juliasilge/tidytext/cran-comments.md

 ## Release Summary

-This is the 11th CRAN release of tidytext.
-This release includes a fix for non-standard evaluation, improved documentation, and new tidiers for correlated topic models and estimated regressions from `stm()`.
+This is the 12th CRAN release of tidytext.
+The most important changes in this release is a change in how sentiment lexicons are accessed from package (remove NRC lexicon entirely, access AFINN and Loughran lexicons via textdata package so they are no longer included in this package).
+More minor changes include fixing bugs, lighter dependencies, helper functions for plotting, and documentation improvements.

 ## Test environments